GatorIncubator/gatorgrouper/README.md

 with GitHub Classroom as a solution to facilitating random group creation in an educational setting.

-GatorGrouper, created entirely in Python 3, assigns a list of students to groups of a specified size.
+GatorGrouper, created entirely in Python 3, takes in a CSV file of student names and assigns students to groups of a specified size and a specified method.
 The output of this program could then be communicated to the students in a specific class.
 Then, if a course instructor is using [GitHub Classroom](https://classroom.github.com/), you can ask the students in your class to create and join their assigned group.

 ## Installation